 Crime statistics represent only police services where a report was made and do not include other calls for police service.

 The data do not reflect or certify "safe" or "unsafe" areas.
 When looking at crime statistics it is important to consider geography (business vs. residential), and major institutions that exist within the boundaries (i.e. hospitals, schools, parks, etc.) of the reporting areas.

 Data will sometimes reflect where the crime was reported versus where the crime occurred.

 Areas with a high volume of foot traffic or that are more densely populated may have more reported crime.
 This does not necessarily mean more crime occurs there, but that more crime is reported there.

-The citywide and precinct Major Crime statistics for the first eight months of 2013 have now been posted.
+The citywide and precinct Major Crime statistics through April 2014 has now been posted.

 PRECINCT DATA BY BEAT:

 Precinct-level Major Crime statistics at the precinct, sector and beat levels for 2014:( PDF )